Have you ever looked at your FBA inventory and wondered why there were items marked as unfulfillable?

 What is Amazon Unfulfillable Inventory?

 Unfulfillable inventory simply means unsellable inventory.
-When FBA shipments are shipped to Amazon fulfillment centers (FCs), each unit in your shipment will be inspected by Amazon associates to ensure they’ve arrived in sellable condition and in the correct quantity.
+When FBA shipments are shipped to Amazon fulfillment centers (FCs), each unit in your shipment will be inspected by Amazon associates to ensure they came in sellable condition and in the correct quantity.

-If Amazon determines that an item has arrived in poor condition (e.g., packaging is no longer intact, item requires repair, has passed the expiration date, or there are signs of mold or corrosion), they will deem it unfit for sale, hence, “Unfulfillable.”
+If an item arrived in poor condition (e.g., packaging is no longer intact, item requires repair, has passed the expiration date, or there are signs of mold or corrosion), Amazon will deem it unfit for sale, hence, “Unfulfillable.”
 They will then set it aside for removal.

 Once an item is marked as unsellable, Amazon will notify you of its required removal from their fulfillment network.
 You must then create a removal order within 30 days of being notified.